Washington Commanders Vs. Cincinnati Bengals (Preseason) - Studs and Duds

 The Commanders took on the Bengals in the preseason finale at FedEx Field Saturday evening in front of a surprisingly packed and rowdy house and came away victorious with a hard-fought 21-19 win.
 This puts them at 3-0 on the preseason and give them a bit of positive momentum heading into week one of the NFL season.

-Despite most of the starters sitting this one out, there was still a few interesting battles to watch.
+Despite most of the starters sitting this one out, there were still a few interesting battles to watch.
 Some guys stepped up while others fell a bit flat.

 Below are my Studs and Duds, followed by some notes.